Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers Without IQ Imbalance

-When iterative demodulation is employed, the weights are updated during each iteration.
-To quantify the possible performance gain offered by the iterative demodulation, the deflection ratio after the $n$th iteration, denoted as $D_n$, is calculated.
-It turns out that $D_n$ can be obtained by simply replacing $N_t$ in (\ref{DefSub}) with $N_{t,n}^{eq}$, which can be regarded as the equivalent number of training symbols.
-Through some computation, we can derive $N_{t,n}^{eq}$ as follows
+When iterative demodulation is employed \cite{5474634}, the weights $\hat{w}_{I,l}$ and $\hat{w}_{Q,l}$ are updated in each iteration.
+To quantify the performance gain offered by iterative demodulation, the deflection ratio after the $n$th iteration, denoted as $D_n$, is calculated.
+It turns out that $D_n$ can be obtained by simply replacing $N_t$ in (\ref{DefSub}) with $N_{t,n}^{eq}$, which can be regarded as the equivalent number of training symbols, given by